winsoft666/zoe/README.md

 - MD5: target file md5, optional, if this value isn't empty, tools will check file md5 after download finished.
 - TmpExpiredSeconds: seconds, optional, the temporary file will expired after these senconds.
 - MaxSpeed: max download speed(byte/s).

+---

+# 5. Donate

+This project does not accept donations, Thank you for your kindness, If you think this project helped you, you can give the project a star.